PrestaShop/docs/src/content/1.7/themes/reference/overriding-selectors.md

 This means that almost every selectors we use inside every JS files are inside these two files.

 You can easily update these mapping because these 2 files send an event on dom ready : `selectorsInit` for the core mapping file, and `themeSelectorsInit` for the classic theme.
+Also, if you place your file without these events, you need place it after the core/theme js bundle, it will work as it would with the event.

 These selectors are mapped inside the `prestashop` object, this means that if you attach a method which override the `prestashop.selectors` or `prestashop.themeSelectors` object, you'll be able to change a lot of markup if you manage to override every selectors properly.